NitorCreations/nitor-deploy-tools/docs/template-processing.md

 ## Pre-processing functions

-There are a few usefull fuction you can insert and use in the pre-processing phase
+There are a few useful functions you can insert and use in the pre-processing phase

 ### `Fn::ImportYaml`